phuongvo9/phuongvo9.github.io/DRAFT.md

 Don't forget to star (🌟) this repo to find it easier later.

+## Quizzes

+> **A note about quizzes**: All quizzes are contained in the Quiz-app folder in etc\quiz-app.
+They are linked from within the lessons.
+The quiz app can be run locally or deployed to Azure; follow the instructions in the `quiz-app` folder.

 ## Help Wanted

 Do you have suggestions or found spelling or code errors?
 Raise an issue or create a pull request.

 ## Special Thanks
 * **🙏 Core Contributors:** [Contributors](https://github.com/phuongvo9/phuongvo9.github.io/graphs/contributors)

 ## Inspired by Curricula from Microsoft Learn